What is insomnia?

 - You wake up much too early and can't get back to sleep again.

-, but if you've tried self-help strategies and still can't get a good night's sleep, talk to your doctor.
+There are lots of remedies for insomnia, but if you've tried self-help strategies and still can't get a good night's sleep, talk to your doctor.
 This is especially important if sleep deprivation is having a negative effect on relationships, your work performance or endangering your life–as in causing you to fall asleep at the wheel.
 You may need to be evaluated overnight at a sleep clinic.

 What causes insomnia?